srose/keycloak_contributions/stories/story-hour-of-code-get-started.md

 # Contributions
-Keycloak code resides on github.
+Keycloak code resides on GitHub.
 Any contribution to anything inside https://github.com/keycloak require a pull request (pr).
 A pull request can be initiated/created through the browser/a web based ide or a local machine.